 Ofsted & SIAMs Reports

 Ofsted (Office for Standards in Education) inspects all state schools in England at least every three years.
 After the inspection is done, Ofsted publishes a report which is available to the public.
-When assessing a school, Ofsted inspectors consider:
+OFSTED will make a graded judgement against the following areas –

 - the school’s assessment of its own performance

 - performance data